 This goes without saying but just in case it is important to have the ability to contact your web hosting company 24 hours a day, 7 days a week.

-Your website is supposed to be always on so the staff that is hosting it need to be always available to handle your query.
+Your website is always on so the staff that is hosting it need to be always available to handle your query.

 In the last 10 years, I have experienced hosting with over 20 web hosting companies so I can tell you that this is super important especially if your website is down.

 The most important aspect of support is the ability to contact them using different communication channels.
-In other words, they cannot be email only or phone only that is a bit ridiculous.
+In other words, they cannot offer email only or phone only support that is a bit ridiculous.

 They should offer 4-5 different ways that you can contact them.
 It is, of course, important to open a support ticker but depending on the urgency you may want to follow up by chat, email, phone or Facebook Messenger.